alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 - `npm run watch`

 Watches the asset files and automatically re-compiles them whenever a change is detected.
-This comes in very handy during development esp. when you are tweaking your assets.
+This comes in very handy during development, especially when you are tweaking your assets.

 >/alert/ <span> If you are serving your app, the recompilation of assets are not automatically
 >reflected in your browser.
 You have to recompile and reserve your app again.</span>

->/tip/ <span> Recompiling and re-serving your app after each small tweaking gets tiring and annoying very soon.
+>/tip/ <span> Recompiling and re-serving your app after each small tweak gets tiring and annoying very soon.
->If you are running your app from within IntelliJ IDEA then a much better approach is to just reloading your
+>If you are running your app from within IntelliJ IDEA, then a much better approach is to just reload your
 >changed classes from `Run > Reload Changed Classes` menu.
-Once your assets are done compiling give it a
+Once your assets are done compiling, give it a
 >couple of seconds before reloading the classes.</span>

 </div>